Concatenation: an Introduction

 What is the Concatenation project?

-The Concatenation team provide their services on a purely voluntary basis with its costs (a few thousand pounds a year) being met by advertising; donations from surpluses from voluntary run literary and cinematic SF conventions; and substantial consultancy contracts (as opposed to small consultations which are the Concatenation team give free of charge) to authors, publishers, the media and that part of the scientific community concerned with public understanding of science.
-Concatenation itself is distributed free at major conventions who have a profit share arrangement with the team.
-Unfortunately the postal demand for the magazine has grown and can no longer be met on this basis: fortunately the Internet is helping us overcome this problem.
+The Concatenation team provide their services on a purely voluntary basis with the magazine's costs (a few thousand pounds a year) being met by advertising; donations from surpluses from voluntary run literary and cinematic SF conventions; and substantial consultancy contracts (as opposed to small consultations which are the Concatenation team give free of charge) to authors, publishers, the media and that part of the scientific community concerned with public understanding of science.

 - provided consultations to authors, publishers, SF conventions, TV & radio researchers, and even governmental reports (such as the Wolfendale report on the Public Understanding of Science which accepted the Concatenation 'public appreciation of science' as part of the over all definition of public understanding of science exercises).

-- published a European SF award-winning 1994 edition of Concatenation in English, German and Romanian.
+- published a European SF award-winning 1994 edition of Concatenationin English, German and Romanian.

 - published four separate editions in 1997 in English, Romanian, Spanish, and this electronic edition on the Internet.